Introduction

 Application Process

 - Prepare Your Business Plan: Develop a comprehensive business plan outlining your financial services offerings, target market, and compliance strategy.
-This plan should demonstrate your ability to provide financial services competently, honestly, and fairly.

 Required Documentation and Criteria